‘Heirloom Giant Burgundy’ Cockscomb

 I really enjoyed growing this variety and hope to find seeds of them again.
 The true name of this variety may not be ‘Heirloom Giant Burgundy’ and probably no one even knows.
 I give plants names when I don’t know what their real name is, too.
 I name them after who I got them from or where I found them.

 I always like growing taller plants for some reason even though they may require staking.
-There are many shorter Celosia argentea var. cristata cultivars with large heads but I don’t care for them… SO, if you have seed of taller Cockscomb, I would be interested…
+There are many shorter Celosia argentea cultivars with large heads but I don’t care for them… So, if you have seed of taller Cockscomb, I would be interested…

 Celosia seed are fairly easy to germinate once you get the hang of it.
 They also self-sow.
 If you plant them inside, don’t cover the seed.
 You can press them into the soil a little if you want and water with a mister until they germinate.
 If you sow outside, you can cover with just a tiny about of soil.
-After all, you must remember, that Celosia self-sow and in nature, the seed lays on top of the ground.
+After all, you must remember, that Celosia self-sow and in nature, the seed lays on top of the ground and some get covered with leaves and soil as it snows and rains.
 Here in mid-Missouri, they have no problem germinating on their own.